Rookout/deployment-examples/node-ibm-cloud-functions/README.md

 rookout.connect('cloud.agent.rookout.com', 443, ORG_TOKEN);
 ```

-1. Wrapping your function with the OpenWhisk wrapper as such:
+1. Wrapping your function with the IBM Cloud Function wrapper as such:
 ```javascript
 const rookout = require('rookout/openwhisk');